 Now the importance of keywords is out of the way, let’s look at what meta tags there are.

-The first metadata element is meta content type.
+The first metadata element is the meta content type.
 It signifies the character set and content type of your webpage.
 What this element does is it allows any browser to display your page the proper way and all characters to appear as they should.
-This elements has a short and a longer version and looks like this:
+These elements have a short and a longer version and look like this:

 <meta http-equiv="content-type" content="text/html; charset=utf-8">